OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/processing/properties/properties.md

 TSTool can automate processing "properties", which are values that can be set to control processing logic and can be included in output.
-Some commands are available to set and manipulate properties.
+Commands are available to set and manipulate properties.
 Other commands set properties to describe command output, for example the number of rows in a table.

-Programming languages typically uses syntax similar to:
+Programming languages typically use syntax similar to:

 ```
 Variable = Value
 ```

-However, because the TSTool command processor does its work using commands, commands like [`SetProperty`](../../command-ref/SetProperty/SetProperty.md) are used to set a command processor property value.
+However, because the TSTool command processor does its work using commands, commands like [`SetProperty`](../../command-ref/SetProperty/SetProperty.md) are used to set a command processor property value using command parameters.

 ### Command Processor Properties ###